Pipe Bend (IL)

 ,

-where is the channel rotation angle in degrees, the value of the Bend angle parameter.
+where — the angle of rotation of the channel in degrees, the value of the Bend angle parameter.

-Coefficient is calculated on the basis of experimental data - table of dependence of the sought coefficient on the ratio of bending radius to pipe diameter for channel rotation angles of 90° according to Crane [1]:
+Ratio It is calculated on the basis of experimental data – a table of the dependence of the desired coefficient on the ratio of the bending radius. to the pipe diameter for channel rotation angles of 90° according to Crane data [1]:

 |